A Compact Coupling Interface Method with Accurate Gradient Approximation for Elliptic Interface Problems: Method

 \subsection{Approximation of $[\pdv*[2]{u}{x_k}]$}

 To remove the jump of the principal second-order derivatives $[\pdv*[2]{u}{x_k}]$, $ k = 1,2,\ldots,d$ in \eqref{eq:OneSideInterfaceSub}, we need to solve a system of linear equations, whose unknowns are all the jump of the principal and the mixed second-order derivatives.
+This idea is used in Smereka's work \cite{smerekaNumericalApproximationDelta2006} to arrive at the discrete approximation of the delta function.
+The detailed derivation is given in the Appendix~\ref{ss:derivation}.
+However, we would like to note here our definition of the gradient of a vector field as there is no standard one.
+For a vector field $\vb v$, we define the matrix $\grad\vb v$ to have entries in row $i$ and column $j$: